Optimal optomechanical cavity setups with highly reflecting membranes: Cavity linewidth and cooperativity for an optical cavity with a highly reflecting membrane inside

 The optical decay rate of MATE, MIM, and MAK can be readily found from the field distributions in these systems shown in Fig.\ref{FF5} and the standard definition (see e.g.~\cite{dumont_flexure-tuned_2019}) of the decay rate:

 where $W(0)$ and $\bar{W}$ are the optical field intensity at the input mirror and the optical field intensity averaged over the cavity.
-Figure \ref{FF5} illustrates the relations between the field intensities given by Eqs. (\ref{ratio0}) and (\ref{ratio1}).
+Since the case of weak dissipative effects is addressed, Eqs. (\ref{ratio0}) and (\ref{ratio1}), which were obtained neglecting the dissipation, can be used for the evaluation of $W(0)$ and $\bar{W}$.
+Figure \ref{FF5} schematically illustrates the relations between the field intensities given by Eqs. (\ref{ratio0}) and (\ref{ratio1}).